Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 ("free") some of that memory so that your program isn't needlessly hogging your computer's resources.

-The idea with this class is to show in Ruby how you might implement a dynamically resizing array, without leveraging the `Array` class from the standard library.
+The idea with our `ResizingArray` class is to show in Ruby how you might implement a dynamically resizing array, without leveraging the `Array` class from the standard library.

 We use the methods `instance_variable_get`, `instance_variable_set`
 and `remove_instance_variable` to simulate allocating, de-allocating,